Sonic the Hedgehog 3C (prototype 0408)

 - The giant ring in Sonic's area in Act 1 does not flash.

-- If you enter the aforementioned giant ring without all the emeralds, you'll be sent to the Hidden Palace emerald chamber with Death Egg Act 2 music playing, then instantly get sent to a different special stage.
+- If you enter the aforementioned giant ring without all the Chaos Emeralds, you'll be sent to the Hidden Palace emerald chamber with Death Egg Act 2 music playing, then instantly get sent to a different Special Stage.

 - The lever that Knuckles pulls down repeatedly in Act 2 has a blue handle.
 In Knuckles' game, the lever doesn't appear at all.